Luming-L/NGG/Welcome file.md

 Pax3 is lost
 ### Axolotl Pax7 has similar functions to Pax3
 ### Species-restricted genes in regeneration
-HoxA locus is important in proximal-to-distal limb development and
+HoxA locus is important in proximal-to-distal limb development and is reactivated during limb regeneration.
 ## Part 2: the evolution of key tissue formation and regulators

 All your files and folders are presented as a tree in the file explorer.
 You can switch from one to another by clicking a file in the tree.